ddpruitt/ddpruitt.jekyll.01/_posts/2005-07-20-o-39-reilly-network-weblogs-everything-i-know-about-programming.md

 - General
 ---

-Christopher Diggins list the three things he’s leanred in 20 years of programming:
+Christopher Diggins list the three things he’s learned in 20 years of programming:

-_1\.
-Your code will change_
+_1. Your code will change_

 _2. No matter how simple you think your code is, it is complete nonsense to almost everyone else._